sdunc/RACE-Coastal-Engineering/README.md

 Summer 2019 Internship Project

 I am a physics/engineering student, not a programmer.
 That's my excuse for why the code is like this.
-Regardless, messy code gets the work done.
+Regardless, messy code gets the job done.

 This program is designed specifically to work within the company enviorment, it won't work if you run the code as is.